HEnquist/camilladsp/README.md

 ## Jack
 The jack server must be running.

 Set `device` to "default" for both capture and playback.
-The sample format is always 32-bit float (FLOAT32LE).
+The sample format is fixed at 32-bit float (FLOAT32LE).

 The samplerate must match the samplerate configured for the Jack server.